enappd/react-native-redux-thunk/README.md

 # redux-react-native
-Sample repository for Connect Redux with React Native app
+Sample repository for implement Redux with middleware(redux-thunk) in React Native app

-For steps and instructions, read blog - https://enappd.com/blog/redux-in-react-native-app/92/